-[5.3.D] Documented procedures shall be implemented to flow down appropriate Technical and Organizational Measures which are no less protective than those provided by the CSP throughout the full subprocessing chain.
+[5.3.D] Documented procedures shall be implemented to flow down the same data protection obligations and appropriate Technical and Organizational Measures which are no less protective than those provided by the CSP throughout the full subprocessing chain.

 Additionally, the CSP shall maintain an up-to-date list of subprocessors engaged by the CSP in the processing of the Customer Personal Data.
 The list shall include the legal name of the subprocessor entity.
 Additionally, the CSP may describe in that list the function of each subprocessor.